apollographql/apollo-client/react-docs/source/partial-data.md

 }
 ```

-By adding a customResolver for the `oneSeries` field (and having dataIdFromObject function which normalizes the cache), the data can be resolved instantly from the store without a server round trip.
+By adding a [custom resolver](cache-updates.html#cacheRedirect) for the `oneSeries` field (and having dataIdFromObject function which normalizes the cache), the data can be resolved instantly from the store without a server round trip.

 ```javascript
 import ApolloClient, { toIdValue } from 'apollo-client'